swapnilsmache/nuspan_arxiv/README.md

 python wedge_test.py --nuspan1
 ```

+To change the wedge model type, refer to wedge_test.py, Line 30.
+The default model_type is 'np'.
+It can be 'nn', 'pp', 'np', or 'pn' --> polarity of upper and lower interface (p=positive, n=negative).

 #### 3. To generate results for the **Simulated 2-D Marmousi Model** using **FISTA**:
 ```
 python marmousi2_test.py -f